Are there lifetime care and support schemes for car accident and work injury victims in Queensland?

 We’ll find a lifetime care and support scheme available for you in VIC, NSW or Queensland, such as the National Injury Insurance Scheme, also referred to as the NIIS.

 The purpose of this scheme is to ensure that those who suffer catastrophic injury in motor vehicle and workplace accidents will have the lifetime care and support necessary to improve their life.

-Entitlement to claim will be regardless of fault or age
+Do I have an entitlement to claim regardless of fault or age?

 Under the Scheme, it does not matter who was at fault for the injury occurring.

 Prior to the NIIS, injury compensation claims were only possible in Queensland when the injury sustained was due to the negligence or wrongful act or omission of another.